ericTrautsch/hep-b-modeling/README.md

 ### Proposed Solution
 This project will involve:
 - Preparing and cleaning the dataset to resolve any inconsistencies or missing values.
-- Performing exploratory data analysis (EDA) to identify and visualize important trends, such as demographic distributions, changes in viral load, and treatment outcomes.
-- Generating clear, concise visualizations that present the findings in an accessible manner.
+- Generating clear, concise metrics that present the findings in an accessible manner.

 ### Expected Outcomes
 - A well-prepared HBV dataset suitable for analysis.
-- Key insights into patient demographics, viral load patterns, and treatment efficacy through data visualizations.
 - A summary of findings that can provide a basis for further analysis or inform future HBV-related research.

 ## Getting Started